dotBits/smart-search/README.txt

 * Works with built-in post types.
 Custom post types are supported as well
 * Highlight occurences in search results with custom background and text color
+* Auto detect misspelling and synonyms words
 * For post title and post excerpt, whether to display the WordPress or the BING one
-* Since transaction amount is limited by your BING subscription, you can define how long to store search results for each query saving money and cutting down response time
+* Define how long to store search results for each query.
+This cuts down response time and saves transaction amount
 * Custom endpoint for empty search results
-* Use a custom domain as the search context, useful to test local dumps
+* Use a custom domain as the search context, useful for testing purposes

 [1]: https://datamarket.azure.com/account/keys "Create Windows Account key"
 [2]: https://datamarket.azure.com/dataset/bing/search "Activate your Bing Search API plan"